oracle-livelabs/security/data-safe/access-environment/access-environment-ocw-sandbox.md

     - In Security center, you can access all the Oracle Data Safe features, including the dashboard, Security Assessment, User Assessment, Data Discovery, Data Masking, Activity Auditing, SQL Firewall, and Alerts.
     - When you register a target database, Oracle Data Safe automatically creates a security assessment and user assessment for you.
 That's why the **Security assessment**, **User assessment**, **Feature usage**, and **Operations summary** charts in the dashboard already have data.
     - During registration, Oracle Data Safe also discovers audit trails on your target database.
-That's why the **Audit trails** chart in the dashboard shows one audit trail with the status **In transition** for your Autonomous Database.
+That's why the **Audit trails** chart in the dashboard shows one audit trail for your Autonomous Database.
 Later you start this audit trail to collect audit data into Oracle Data Safe.

     ![Initial Dashboard - security controls](images/dashboard-security-controls.png "Initial Dashboard - security controls")